-1) act of aggression - the use of armed force by a State against the sovereignty, territorial integrity or political independence of another State, or in any other manner manifestly inconsistent with the Charter of the United Nations, as set out in the Definition of Aggression approved by United Nations General Assembly Resolution 3314 (XXIX) of 14 December 1974.
+1) Act of aggression - the use by a state of armed forces in any way that is manifestly inconsistent with the Charter of the United Nations, against the sovereignty, territorial integrity or political independence of another state, the features of which are defined in resolution 3314 (XXIX) of the United Nations General Assembly of December 14, 1974.

 Article 11.3.2.
-A crime of aggression
+The Crime of Aggression

-A person who has the real ability to direct political or military activities of a state or control such activities and who, individually or jointly with or through another person:
+A person who, having the ability to effectively direct or control political or military action of a state and who as an individual, jointly with another or through another person:

-- 1) created a plan of aggression, provided that the planned act of aggression was carried out; - 2) directed the activities aimed at creating the conditions for the implementation of the plan of aggression, provided that the planned act of aggression was carried out thereafter; - 3) participated in adopting a political decision in connection with an act of aggression provided that such act of aggression was carried out thereafter; - 4) ordered the commencement of an act of aggression or; or - 5) directed the actions that constitute an act of aggression, committed a crime of the gravity degree 9.
+1) developed a plan for an act of aggression, if such an act of aggression subsequently occurred,

+2) controlled actions aimed at creating conditions for the implementation of the developed plan of an act of aggression, if such an act of aggression subsequently occurred,

+3) participated in the adoption of a political decision on an act of aggression, if such an act of aggression subsequently occurred,

+4) ordered to initiate an act of aggression or

+5) controlled the actions that constitute an act of aggression, -